Scientists find a mass grave in Tulsa that might be from 1921 race massacre

 “While we knew there was the potential for mass graves from this event, they could have been anywhere,” Bynum said at the Wednesday news conference.
 “Using modern science, we were able to scan those locations,” identified by massacre survivors, “which led us to a more narrow area.
 And that brings us to this point today, where we are able to say we have found a mass grave.”

 Bynum added that more work must be done to identify the bodies.
 “What we do know today is, there is a mass grave in Oaklawn Cemetery, where we had no record of anyone being buried,” Bynum said.
 “That is where we are in the course of this investigation.
-The ultimate goal is to find out who these victims were and to connect them with their families. … I think about those families who have gone for 99 years with no idea where there family members were.
+The ultimate goal is to find out who these victims were and to connect them with their families. … I think about those families who have gone for 99 years with no idea where their family members were.
 We are a step closer today to having the ability to tell them that.”

-Oaklawn Cemetery is only blocks from Greenwood, the all-Black community destroyed a nearly 100 years ago by a White mob in a horrific rampage that historians say may have left as many as 300 Black people dead and 10,000 homeless.
+Oaklawn Cemetery is only blocks from Greenwood, the all-Black community destroyed nearly 100 years ago by a White mob in a horrific rampage that historians say may have left as many as 300 Black people dead and 10,000 homeless.

 Survivors reported seeing bodies tossed into the Arkansas River or loaded onto trucks or trains, making it difficult to account for the dead.
 Other survivors told stories of Black people being placed in mass graves.
 No White person was ever arrested in connection with the massacre.
 For decades after the rampage, few people spoke of what happened.